 Building wealth is all about exercising good money habits.
 Discipline is key.
-For those of you with excess cash, want to accumulate more savings, or have a spending problem, here are some easy tips.
+For those of you with excess cash or who want to boost savings, here are some easy tips.

 Alternatively, you can try and really motivate yourself by comparing your career or wealth to other people your age who are doing better and have more.
 Tell yourself, “Only until I get that promotion or reach a certain amount of net worth will I buy XYZ.”
 Here’s a good net worth guideline by age to shoot for.

 The reason I love simple financial guidelines is because it cuts through all the noise and gives people targets to shoot for.
-If you follow my 1/10th rule for car buying, I believe there is a high chance your finances will never be derailed by your vehicle.
 If you can amass a net worth equal to 20X your average gross income, I’m pretty sure you will experience financial freedom and never have to work again.

 If you’re finding it hard to resist spending your excess cash, couple your good money decisions with your bad money decisions.
 Always be mindful of Financial Yin Yang.